 Students with disabilities who are in general education classes will be supervised by the general education teacher during all safety drills and/or emergencies.
 Any aides in these classes will also help provide direct supervision and all necessary accommodations.
 Students with disabilities who are in special education classrooms will be supervised by the special education teacher during all safety drills and/or emergencies.
 Any aides in these classes will also help provide direct supervision and all necessary accommodations.
 Students with disabilities who are with Designated Instructional Services (DIS) providers (ex.
 Speech and Language Pathologist, Occupational Therapist, Adapted Physical Education Teacher) during any safety drills and/or emergencies will remain with the service provider while they walk to the evacuation location of the student's class.
 Upon finding the student's teacher and class, the teacher and aides will then resume the supervision of the student with the rest of the class.
-During safety drills and/or emergencies, staff who work directly with students with disabilities would supervise these students during the evacuation.
+During safety drills and/or emergencies, staff who work directly with students with disabilities may provide them with necessary items to help them stay seated in the proper location and stay calm.
+If an evacuation of the school property were required in an emergency, the teachers and staff who work directly with students with disabilities would supervise these students during the evacuation.

 Accommodations/prompts would be given as necessary, such as holding the students' hands, in order to maintain the students' attention and safety.
-During safety drills and/or emergencies, staff who work directly withs and/or emergencies, staff who work with students with disabilities would supervise these students with disabilities may ask other school staff for assistance, if necessary.
+During safety drills and/or emergencies, staff who work with students with disabilities may ask other school staff for assistance, if necessary.